 • Say dobrou chuť (bon appetit) before starting your meal.

-• When leaving a tip you can give the server the bill’s exact amount and say either to je dobrý or v pořádku (that’s fine).
-You may also leave the tip on the table.
+• When leaving a tip, you can give the server the bill’s exact amount and say either to je dobrý or v pořádku (that’s fine).
+You may also leave a tip on the table.

 There is a restriction on smoking.
-Since 2010, pubs and restaurants must displayed at the entrance to the premises one of the following labels : smoking allowed, smoking prohibited, or mixed (which have separate smokers and nonsmokers). (read more)
+Since 2010, pubs and restaurants must be displayed at the entrance to the premises one of the following labels: smoking allowed, smoking prohibited, or mixed (which have separate smokers and nonsmokers). (read more)

 - Cowboys terrace